mydennislab/GYPA/GYPA_analysis.md

 We genotyped the copy number of GYPA full lenght transcript and the copy number of the 16 kbp deletion and 3 kbp deletion regions.
 Considering that paralog-specific copy number estimates (QuickMer2) are noisy in this region, we used gene-family copy numbers (FastCN/WSSD).

-We re-run FastCN in samples from the Great Ape Project:
+We run FastCN in samples from the Great Ape Project:
 ```bash
 cd /share/dennislab/users/dcsoto/other/GYPA/fastCN/